meonwax/meonwax.github.io/video.md

 Create a video slideshow from images
 ------------------------------------
-Create a video (using the Xvid encoder) from series of numerically sequential images such as img001.jpg, img002.jpg, img003.jpg, etc.
+Create a video (using the Xvid encoder) from a series of numerically sequential images such as `img001.jpg`, `img002.jpg`, `img003.jpg`, etc.

     ffmpeg -framerate 10 -i img%03d.jpg -vcodec libxvid -q:v 2 -s 800*600 out.avi